Dave Hillman

 Web Stack Development, front and back.

-Project Management, planning and monitoring matters!
+Project Management, planning and monitoring!

-and
+Writing and teaching!

 Personal Projects...